frank26080115/Bones-3D-Printer/ordered_lessons/lesson7.md

 #### Nozzle Heater Wires

 The nozzle heater will come with a 1 meter long wire already, and it's insulated with a special jacket that's very VERY heat resistant, I believe it's a glass fiber braided sleeve.
 The conductor inside is... well... nobody knows officially but the best guess is 22 AWG.
-The wire is already properly terminated for you so do not cut this wire.
+The wire is already properly terminated for you so do not cut this wire unless you have to.

 ![](../images/lesson7/nozzleheatercartridge.png)

+If you do need to extend this wire, extend it from the end farthest away from the actual heating element.
+Use the 14 AWG wire as the extension, it's safer this way and it keeps the print head lighter.

 #### Stepper Motor Wires